2026 Colombian presidential election: 2024

-A poll conducted by market research firm Guarumo and Ecoanalitica in February 2025 showed independent candidate Vicky Dávila leading with 15.1%, followed by president Petro's ally Gustavo Bolívar at 11.9%.
+A poll conducted by market research firm Guarumo and Ecoanalitica in February 2025 showed conservative candidate Vicky Dávila leading with 15.1%, followed by president Petro's ally Gustavo Bolívar at 11.9%.
 It also showed former presidential candidate and centrist Sergio Fajardo at 11.5%.
 Meanwhile, 7.1% polled said that they would not vote for any of the candidates.

 Another poll conducted by the National Consulting Center in March 2025, commissioned and financed by Semana magazine, showed a close lead between Dávila with 13.6% and Fajardo with 13.4%, as well as Bolívar at 10.1%.
 The poll also showed Fajardo leading the voting intention with 35.1% against Dávila's 31.7% in a run-off.

+Hypothetical polling

+This section shows opinion polls for hypothetical second-round match-ups.
+Results include voting intentions, with undecided/non-voters not explicitly broken out in the poll.